crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/getting_started/prerequisites.md

 # Prerequisites

-We recommend that you understands the following prerequisites before installing CrowdSec:
+We recommend that you understand the following prerequisites before installing CrowdSec:

 ## Hardware

 CrowdSec is a lightweight software that can run on most modern hardware.

 However, the recommendation is at least: